 We define bullying as persistent, malicious, unwelcome, severe and pervasive mistreatment that harms, intimidates, offends, degrades or humiliates a member, whether verbal, physical, or otherwise, at sponsored events.
 The League promotes a safe athletic and social culture where all members can join in an environment free of bullying behavior.

-We encourage all our members to report any instance of bullying behavior to a Conference Lead or the Commissioner.
+We encourage all our members to report any instance of bullying behavior to a Sports Director, their designee, or the Commissioner.
 Reports of this type will be treated seriously, investigated promptly and impartially, and necessary sanctions may be administered.
 The League will endeavor to protect any participant who reports bullying conduct from retaliation or reprisal.

 Bullying may be intentional or unintentional.
 We consider the following types of behavior to constitute bullying.
 Please note, this list is not meant to be exhaustive and is only offered by way of example: